 - Inherited Stress and Trauma: Domestic violence occurred in four generations of L's family.

-There is no experience that does not offer a lesson or cannot be held differently.
+There is no experience that does not offer a lesson or new perspectives.

 To Restore Your Strength